alzahraaltamimi/calculator/README.md

-simple Calculator using HTML,CSS, and JS.
+Simple Calculator using HTML,CSS, and JS.